Making Modal Windows Better For Everyone

 Today Smashing Magazine turns eight years old.
 Eight years is a long time on the web, yet for us it really doesn't feel like a long journey at all.
 Things have changed, evolved and moved on, and we gratefully take on new challenges one at a time.
 To mark this special little day, we’d love to share a few things that we’ve learned over the last year about the performance challenges of this very website and about the work we’ve done recently.
 If you want to craft a fast responsive website, you might find a few interesting nuggets worth considering. – Ed.

 Improvement is a matter of steady, ongoing iteration.
 When we redesigned Smashing Magazine back in 2012, our main goal was to establish trustworthy branding that would reflect the ambitious editorial direction of the magazine.
 We did that primarily by focusing on crafting a delightful reading experience.
 Over the years, our focus hasn't changed a bit; however, that very asset that helped to establish our branding turned into a major performance bottleneck.

-The post Building A Simple Cross-Browser Offline To-Do List With IndexedDB And WebSQL appeared first on Smashing Magazine.
+The post Improving Smashing Magazine’s Performance: A Case Study appeared first on Smashing Magazine.